-Split Test Your Email Marketing Campaign – Many business owners are skeptical about the impact of email marketing campaigns, but often don’t understand A/B split testing and the power it provides to campaigning as a measure of effectiveness.
+Split Test Your Email Marketing Campaign – Many business owners are sceptical about the impact of email marketing campaigns but often don’t understand A/B split testing and the power it provides to campaigning as a measure of effectiveness.
 Answer some of these questions, and you’ll see an exponential difference in your email opening rates and sale or subscription conversions.

 What day or time works best for your weekly newsletter?
-Test each day in the week while leaving everything else constant and measure the results.
+Test each day in the week while leaving everything else constant and measuring the results.

 What subject lines work the best?
 Using different selling techniques, find out what subject line styles yield the most opening rates based on a few options or samples.

 What time of each day yields the best opening rates for promotional offers or newsletter subscription requests?
-Measure different time throughout a single day and compare volumes.
+Measure different times throughout a single day and compare volumes.

 Continuous Improvement – When you A/B split test as an e-commerce website, you are able continuously to improve different aspects of your business interface and marketing efforts, from email marketing and social media to purchasing experiences and product layout on the site.
-All of these factors contribute to behavioral economic principles that work well for both large and small companies.
-Start with one component or campaign and measure using A/B testing as you go until you reach a level of satisfaction and move onto the next order of business.
-Remember you do not need to fix things that aren’t broken.
+All of these factors contribute to behavioural economic principles that work well for both large and small companies.
+Start with one component or campaign and measure using A/B testing as you go until you reach a level of satisfaction and move on to the next order of business.
+Remember, you do not need to fix things that aren’t broken.